Automatic language translation

 Due to the high level of interest in our program, we can only accept applications from students in their penultimate or final years of their degree.

 Yes.
-The program is intended for students undertaking their first law degree, whatever it is called.
+The Program is intended for students undertaking their first law degree, whatever it is called.

 Yes.
 We accept applications from international students.
 However, students who are successful would be required to provide evidence of their VISA and ensure there are no restrictions to being able to work the required hours.